Kindergarten Teacher Education Diploma in

 Award: Kindergarten Teaching Diploma in the Abiding Heart Education™ approach

-The Abiding Heart Education™ is a new approach to education that rests on a Buddhist paradigm.
-Fusing Buddhist worldview, meditation and application with Steiner/Waldorf methodology and developmental science we have created a unique children’s transformative experiential pedagogy that gives equal weight to the intellectual (head) affective (heart), and action (doing) domains.
+Abiding Heart Education™ is a new approach to education that rests on the Buddhist worldview.
+Fusing this view, meditation and application with Steiner/Waldorf methodology and developmental science we have created a unique children’s experiential Buddhist pedagogy that gives equal weight to the intellectual (head) affective (heart), and action (doing) domains.
 This new approach places the emphasis on developing wisdom and compassion that is to be lived in the class and in our personal life.
-Trainees will gain a good balance of theory and practical knowledge in teaching that is grounded in transformative experiential Buddhism thus fostering their continuing inner development.
+Trainees will gain a good balance of theory and practical knowledge in teaching that is grounded in transformative experiential Buddhist worldview thus fostering their continuing inner development.

-Students will receive a theoretical and practical understanding of kindergarten education based on Abiding Heart Education’s Transformative Experiential Buddhist learning approach.
-We will also include elements of the cultural heritage of the Himalayan region to demonstrate how the curriculum can be adapted to a specific culture.
+Students will receive a theoretical and practical understanding of kindergarten education based on the Abiding Heart Education’s learning approach which is a fusion of experiential, contemplative, integrated and transformative methodologies.
+We will also include elements of the sense of place and heritage to demonstrate how the curriculum can be adapted to a specific culture.
 Teachers from other regions will learn how to integrate their own culture, language, and tradition into this education approach and curriculum.
 The course content includes:

-The Abiding Heart’s transformative experiential Buddhist studies, which includes an engaging and life-changing study of Buddhist philosophy, meditation, and application;
+The Abiding Heart’s Experiential Buddhist Foundation Studies, which includes an engaging and life-changing study of Buddhist philosophy, meditation, and application;

-The Abiding Heart’s unique child development studies from birth to rebirth, bringing together Buddhist philosophy and psychology; together with developmental science, neuroscience, and transformative experiential philosophy of education;
+The Abiding Heart’s unique Human Development course: Child development studies from birth to rebirth, bringing together Buddhist and contemplative philosophy and psychology; together with developmental science, neuroscience, and transformative experiential philosophy of education;

-The Abiding Heart Education Learning Approach: Buddhist pedagogy, the transformative learning approach of Steiner and other contemporary philosophies of education leading to the understanding of the components of the Abiding Heart Education™ transformative experiential Buddhist learning approach;
+The Abiding Heart Education Learning Approach: Experiential Buddhist learning methodology, contemplative pedagogy, the transformative learning approach of Steiner and other contemporary philosophies of education leading to the understanding of the components of the Abiding Heart Education™ experiential and contemplative learning approach;

-Transformative experiential Buddhist curriculum studies content and application for kindergarten;
+Abiding Heart's Experiential Buddhist Curriculum preparation studies, which includes content and application for kindergarten;

 Curriculum development and lesson planning;